mtstickney/mtstickney.github.com/content/blog/20150426-Pelican-Setup.md

 ## Updates

-- _2020-05-16_: Fix broken links, update new-machine setup to use fixed theme, and add fake source-commit step because I keep forgetting that.
+- _2020-05-16_: Fix broken links, update new-machine setup to use fixed theme, and add some extra details about deploying and committing that aren't obvious.
 - _2015-09-01_: Deploy script was updated to remove the output files before regenerating the site.